SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-intermission-6-more-meat-on-the-bone.markdown

-    A couple things to note before we go through this, ensure you update the namespace to the above, by default, when the new class is generated it also adds the folder name into the namespace, just something to be aware of.&nbsp; Second, we have added a using statement for the Microsoft.XNA.framework.Input class, we need this to identify things like Keys and Buttons.
+    A couple things to note before we go through this, ensure you update the namespace to the above, by default, when the new class is generated it also adds the folder name into the namespace, just something to be aware of.
+Second, we have added a using statement for the Microsoft.XNA.framework.Input class, we need this to identify things like Keys and Buttons.